Tradescantia spathacea (Boat Lily) Indoor Care, Propagation, Common Problems

 Tradescantia spathacea Problems with Remedies

-Boat Lily (Tradescantia spathacea) problems include leggy growth, shrivelled leaf tips, yellowing leaves, lack of blooms, plant dying, pests and diseases among others.
+Boat Lily (Tradescantia spathacea) problems include plant dying, shrivelled leaf tips, yellowing leaves, lack of blooms, pests and diseases among others.
 Keep reading for more on these problems and how to fix them.

 Plant dying

-Boat Lily is dying due to root-rot disease which is promoted by soggy soil.
+Moses-in-the-Cradle is dying due to root-rot which is promoted by soggy soil.
 Ensure that the soil is free-draining and that the pot has a drainage hole to prevent the soil from getting soggy.
 Decrease watering in the cold season as growth is minimal at this time and thus the plant does not require a lot of water.

 Diseases

-Boat Lily is prone to leaf spot disease.
-Isolate the affected plant to prevent spread to the other plants and treat the plant for the disease.
+Boat Lily is prone to leaf spot disease which is characterized by brown, moist spots on the leaves.
+Isolate the affected plant to prevent spread to the other plants and treat the plant with a systemic fungicide.
+Make sure to follow the instructions on the label.

 Pests

 Common pests which attack Boat Lily are mealy bugs, aphids and scales.
-Isolate the affected plant and treat it for the pests.
-Learn how to identify and get rid of pests in houseplants.
+Isolate the affected plant and treat it with insecticidal soap or neem oil as indicated by the manufacturers.

 Brown and shrivelled leaf tips

-Brown and shrivelled leaf tips in Boat Lily is due to too dry air especially where the temperatures are too high.
+Brown and shrivelled leaf tips in Moses-in-the-Cradle are caused by to too dry air.
 To elevate humidity, set the pot on a wet pebble tray, use a cool mist humidifier or grow the plant in the humid areas of the home.
-Check out these techniques on how to increase humidity for houseplants.

 Yellow and spotted leaves

 Yellow and spotted leaves in Boat Lily are caused by underwatering.
-This results in too little moisture in the soil.
-Underwatering means that there is not enough water in the soil for the plant to take up.
-As such, the leaves begin to turn yellow and die.
+This results in too little moisture in the soil which causes the leaves begin to turn yellow and die.

-Water the plant liberally during the growing season and allow the top 2-3 inches of soil to dry out between waterings maintain the soil moderately moist through out.
+Maintain the soil moderately moist in the growing season.
 Lessen watering during the cold season to keep the soil slightly moist but do not allow the soil to dry out completely.
-Learn more on how to water houseplants the right way.

 Lack of blooms